abesford/seizzmic-site-0c00b/src/pages/where-we-work.md

     title: We work with all kinds of ambitious organisations
     subtitle: >-
       We help public and private sector organisations, large and small, and we understand the very different challenges they face.
-We bring our deep expertise to help in your specific context.
+There's no one-size-fits-all.
+We bring our deep expertise to help you find the right answers for your specific context.
     pricing_plans:
       - title: Enterprise
         subtitle: ''